 By most metrics, Shein is a leader.
 The online retailer releases 10,000 new products a day, offers consumers around 600,000 to 700,000 styles at a time, is the most visited fashion and apparel website in the world, and remains the face of “ultra-fast fashion.”
 Like Gap in the ‘90s, it’s also the brand young adults are talking about.
-On TikTok, views under the tag #Shein have surpassed 50 billion — and the story is much the same on other platforms.
+On TikTok, views under the tag Shein have surpassed 70 billion — and the story is much the same on other platforms.
 But when it comes to the ethics of fashion, critics say the $100-billion company falls short.
-We investigated to find out how the fast fashion retailer keeps its prices unbelievably low, and if the brand is as unethical as critics claim.
+We investigated to find out why the clothes are so cheap, and if the brand is as unethical as critics claim.

 What Is Shein?

 Founded in 2008, Shein (pronounced SHE-in) is a fast fashion retailer from China that sells women’s and men’s clothing exclusively online, leveraging social media and influencers to sell its enormous inventory of dirt-cheap clothes.

 The company, originally named ZZKKO, started out as a site that specialized in wedding dresses, all of which were sourced from China’s wholesale clothing market in Guangzhou.
 In 2011, founder Chris Xu renamed the site Sheinside and expanded its offerings to include women’s clothing, though it was still less a fashion company and more an e-commerce platform, leaving the design and manufacturing to other companies.

 It wasn’t until the mid-2010s, when the brand shortened its name from Sheinside to Shein, that the company honed its business model and spread its reach, in part thanks to an acquisition of the Chinese e-commerce company Romwe.
 By 2016, the retailer had its own team of 800 designers and prototype makers, a key step in the company's pursuit for dominance.